skellis46/slipbox/improvisation and the threshold of the self.md

 That this is an article about dance improvisation is somewhat arbitrary.
 It could be many other practices that afford insight into the threshold.
 It is merely the practice of my expertise.
 But this also provides an opportunity to consider/assess the peculiarities of dance improvisation in this context, and its limits.

 - Sheets-Johnstone (1981) _Thinking in Movement_ [@sheets-johnstone-1981-thinkinga].
 Excellent analysis/description of thinking in movement vs thoughts of movement (and how they are distinct).
-Main idea is that movement itself is a form of thinking—a dynamic, pre-linguistic mode of cognition through which meaning and understanding are generated bodily rather than abstractly
+Main idea is that movement itself is a form of thinking—a dynamic, pre-linguistic mode of cognition through which meaning and understanding are generated bodily rather than abstractly.

 - Authentic movement, or improvisation that crosses the threshold from “doing” to “being moved”, can be understood as a temporary return to this **semiotic field** — where gesture precedes the self and meaning arises without intention or control. (this is Kristeva's idea, cited in Sheets-Johnstone above).
 But, like S-J, it is predicated on a self.
 I suspect S-J also falls into reifying the body.
 - Mary Starks Whitehouse and Janet Adler -- moving and being moved.